 As readers of my previous post may have guessed, obeying the 5-7-5 Rule has become something of a game for me.
-When this post was first published, I had written about 50 haiku, all of them (5-7-5)-compliant.
+When I began writing this post, I had written about 50 haiku, all of them (5-7-5)-compliant.
 I hoped to extend my streak to at least 56 because Joe DiMaggio’s epic hitting streak lasted for 56 consecutive baseball games in 1941.

 Wait a minute.
 My (5-7-5)-compliance is a game; DiMaggio’s profession was the game of baseball.
 The list of games is long and diverse (peekaboo; scrabble; solitaire; …).
 What do all those “games” have in common?
 In defiance of centuries of tradition dating back to Plato and Aristotle, the philosopher Ludwig Wittgenstein proposed a radical answer in the 20-th century: